hafen/packagedocs/README.md

 [![Build Status](https://travis-ci.org/hafen/packagedocs.svg?branch=master)](https://travis-ci.org/hafen/packagedocs)

-packagedocs provides a mechanism for simple generation and automated deployment nice-looking online R package documentation that plugs into the traditional R package vignette system.
+packagedocs provides a mechanism for simple generation and automated deployment of nice-looking online R package documentation that plugs into the traditional R package vignette system.
 Example for this package [here](http://hafen.github.io/packagedocs).

 ## Features

-- All documentation is generated from a single file, `"vignettes/docs.Rmd"`
+- All documentation is generated from a single RMarkdown file, `"vignettes/docs.Rmd"`
 - Documentation is nicely styled and responsive for mobile viewing with a collapsible auto-scrolling table of contents
 - Simple Github / TravisCI hooks for automatically building and deploying documentation to your github pages branch after each commit
 - Github pages branch is stomped on each commit to prevent repository bloat